hamid-rd/FLBased-ICS-NIDS/ModbusDataset/README.md

 Attacks from an unknown IP address (185.175.0.7) targeting 185.175.0.4.

-- **Reconnaissance**: Reading queries for all available addresses (up to 65535) or a specific range (e.g., 5) using various function codes across multiple connections.
+- **Reconnaissance**: Reading queries for all available addresses (up to 65535) or a specific range (e.g., 5) using various function codes across multiple connections in further attacks.
 - **Query Flooding**: Sending multiple read queries (e.g., 30) in a burst within a single connection to overwhelm the system.
 - **Length Manipulation**: Altering the length header of Modbus/TCP packets to a random incorrect value, preventing Wireshark from recognizing the Modbus protocol.
 - **Replay Attack**: Resending a previous query payload without proper transaction ID handling.